 The Scheduled Job remains in the sys_trigger table until the timer duration is completed.
 The duration of the timer activity depends on the duration set on the timer itself, based on user configuration.

 Once the duration is completed, the Scheduled Job runs and sends an event back to the Workflow to notify it, and the Workflow continues to run the next activity in line.

 The Scheduled Job for the timer is run by a system user, and as all Scheduled Jobs, they are run in the background.

-This means that every script execution is run by system user and is also run in the background on the system scheduler.
+This means that every script execution after implementing a workflow timer is run by system user and is also run in the background on the system scheduler.
 This allows Business Rules, Script-Includes and Workflow Scripts to run asynchronously, which allows for better system performance.